Rocky Reef Interactions

 Photo credit: Olivia Johnson

-In Tasmania, the majority of rocky reef environments are dominated by canopy forming algae (e.g. kelp) which creates a complex habitat for a wide variety of marine life (e.g. fish, octopus, crayfish, abalone etc.).
-Whilst many of the basic functional components of temperate rocky reefs will be quite similar around the coast of Tasmania, the ways in which we interact and utilise these reefs does differ; some reefs are highly important fishing grounds, others are important for tourism or recreational activities and many are just fringing reefs that bound our coastline, some reefs will be more prone to human interactions than others, and all of these factors will influence their potential resilience/ vulnerability.
+In Tasmania, the majority of rocky reef environments are dominated by canopy-forming algae (e.g. kelp) which create a complex habitat for a wide variety of marine life (e.g. fish, octopus, crayfish, abalone etc.).
+While many of the basic functional components of temperate rocky reefs are quite similar around the coast of Tasmania, the ways in which we interact with and utilise these reefs differ; some reefs are highly important fishing grounds, others are significant for their value to the tourism and recreation sectors and many are just fringing reefs that bound our coastline.
+Some reefs are more prone to human interactions than others and all of these factors will influence their potential vulnerability and resilience.

-It is well known that marine salmon farming practices result in the release of un-eaten salmon feed, salmon faeces, and other nutrient rich organic matter (e.g. biofouling debris) into the water column.
-Some of this organic matter is dissolved in the water column while some of it forms particles which float in the water column, sinking to the sea floor (at varying rates depending on their size and water current speeds).
-The release of these materials has the ability to interact with rocky reef environments in a number of ways:
+It is well known that marine salmon farming practices result in the release of uneaten salmon feed, salmon faeces and other nutrient-rich organic matter (e.g. biofouling debris) into the water column.
+Some of this organic matter is dissolved in the water column while some of it forms particles which float in the water column and then sink to the seafloor at varying rates depending on their size and water current speeds.
+The release of these materials may interact with rocky reef environments in a number of ways:

 • Nutrient enrichment